Red Dot Design Museum Singapore

 A boutique museum along the Waterfront Promenade at the Marina Bay.
 Red Dot Design Museum is the physical embodiment of the international Red Dot Design Award.
-Learn and enjoy good design from over 200 design works on exhibition from one of the most prestigious design awards in the world.
-In preparation for new design exhibitions, the museum will be temporarily closed from 1 October 2021 to 7 April 2022.
+Over 300 award winning design works are exhibited from one of the most prestigious design awards in the world.

 In 1955, the “Ständige Schau Formschöner Industrieerzeugnisse” (Permanent Show of Elegant Industrial Products) was established in Villa Hügel in Essen, Germany.
 It evolved over the years to become the Red Dot Design Museum.